-Japanese swords were the privilege of only the most skilled and honored Japanese warriors.
+Japanese swords were the privilege of only the most skilled and honoured Japanese warriors.
 Not everyone had the chance to handle a samurai sword.
-Those who did were honorable personalities with immense fighting skills and a premium reputation as a fighter.
+Those who did were honourable personalities with immense fighting skills and a premium reputation as a fighter.

 Sit back and relax.
 Observe the beauty of the variety that comes with Japanese swords.

 Odachi, or Nodachi sword, as it’s sometimes called, was a samurai sword that was one of the more traditional swords used by the samurais on a battlefield.